 After more than a year of discussions and complex arrangements co-ordinated by the Collection Development Department, and an examination of the collection in Paris by an expert team from Princeton, the Princeton University Library took physical delivery of Derrida's library on Thursday March 19, 2015.
 The unpacking, sorting, describing, organizing, preserving, and housing of the books and other materials in this collection will proceed as quickly as possible.
-As they are processed, these materials will be made available to scholars through the Department of Rare Books and Special Collections in Firestone Library.
+As they are processed, these materials will be made available to scholars through the Department of Special Collections in Firestone Library.

 "It is so exciting to be able to bring the entire reading world of Jacques Derrida to Princeton, to make these works which were so central to the development of his thinking accessible for new explorations in the archaeology of reading, digital humanities, and other research and pedagogical endeavors of scholars and students," says David Magier (Associate University Librarian for Collection Development).